andikleen/pmu-tools/README.md

 ![tl-barplot-example] (http://halobates.de/grep.3.svg)

-This assumes the workload is single threaded. tl-barplot can only display a single CPU, if --single-thread is not appropiate then the CPU to plot needs to be specified with --graph-cpu.
+This assumes the workload is single threaded. tl-barplot can only display a single CPU, if --single-thread is not appropriate then the CPU to plot needs to be specified with --graph-cpu.

 With a new enough matplotlib you can also enable xkcd mode